Public Facilities Privacy & Security Act: House Bill 946 and Senate Bill 784

 On April 25, 2016, the first day back in session since House Bill 2 was passed in special session, Democratic legislators in the House of Representatives introduced House Bill 946, officially called An Act to Repeal House Bill 2 of the 2016 Second Extra Session and to Appropriate Funds to the Human Relations Commission.
 The bill was filed by Darren Jackson, Graig Meyer, Susi Hamilton, and Grier Martin and co-sponsored by Ed Hanes, Rosa Gill, Yvonne Holley, and Chris Sgro.
-The bill currently has no support from Republicans, who control both chambers of the legislature, and a committee hearing has not yet been arranged or secured with chamber leaders.
+As of April 25 2016, the bill had no support from Republicans, who controlled both chambers of the legislature, and a committee hearing had not yet been arranged or secured with chamber leaders.

 Two days later, the Senate filed the identical Senate Bill 784.
 The bill was sponsored by Senators Terry Van Duyn, Jeff Jackson, and Mike Woodard, and assigned to the Senate's Ways and Means Committee.